Central African Republic Civil War: Ex-Séléka and Anti-balaka fighting (2014–2020)

+In addition to the largely Muslim Ex-Séléka, newer largely Muslim rebel groups also formed that often fought alongside Ex-Séléka groups.
 Months after the official dissolution of Séléka it was not known who was in charge of Ex-Séléka factions during talks with Anti-balaka until on 12 July 2014, Michel Djotodia was reinstated as the head of an ad hoc coalition of Ex-Séléka which renamed itself "The Popular Front for the Rebirth (or Renaissance) of Central African Republic" (FPRC).
 Later in 2014, Noureddine Adam led the FPRC and began demanding independence for the predominantly Muslim north, a move rejected by another general, Ali Darassa, who formed another Ex-Séléka faction called the "Union for Peace in the Central African Republic" (UPC), which was dominant in and around Bambari, while the FPRC's capital is in Bria.
 Darassa rebuffed multiple attempts to reunify Séléka and threatened FPRC's hegemony.
 Noureddine Adam declared the autonomous Republic of Logone or Dar El Kuti on 14 December 2015 and intended Bambari as the capital, with the transitional government denouncing the declaration and MINUSCA stating it will use force against any separatist attempt.
-Another group is the "Central African Patriotic Movement" (MPC), founded by Mahamat Al Khatim.

-Faustin Touadéra succeeds interim head Catherine Samba-Panza to become president following the 2016 election.